Feanor007/MESA/docs/_build/html/_sources/index.rst.txt

 ===========================================================

 **MESA** is a tool for decoding cellular neighborhoods in spatial omics data.
-It employs a multi-scale diversity index, along with global and local diversity indices, to systematically quantify cellular diversity and identify diversity hotspots.
-It also incorporates a multiomics strategy by integrating single-cell modalities with spatial omics data in silico, thus layering on additional dimensions of information, to facilitate a deeper understanding of cellular neighborhoods and their spatial interactions within tissue microenvironments.
+MESA is a tool for decoding cellular neighborhoods in spatial omics data.
+It incorporates a multiomics strategy by integrating single-cell modalities with spatial omics data in silico, thus layering on additional dimensions of information, to facilitate a deeper understanding of cellular neighborhoods and their spatial interactions within tissue microenvironments.
+It also employs a multi-scale diversity index, along with global and local diversity indices, to systematically quantify cellular diversity and identify diversity hotspots.

 .. image:: https://github.com/Feanor007/MESA/blob/main/docs/_static/images/figure1.png?raw=true
     :alt: MESA figure1
-    :width: 512px
+    :width: 720px
     :align: center

 .. note::